 The lunar calendar rotates by roughly 10-11 days each year, meaning that the exact dates of Ramadan change on a yearly basis.
 All dates and times are subject to confirmation and sighting of the moon.
-See our inclusion calendar for this year’s date but Ramadan 2022 UK is expected to start after sunset on Saturday 2 April, with Monday 2 May being the last day of fasting.
+See our inclusion calendar for this year’s date and more information.

-The University recently hosted our first Iftar in April 2022.
+In 2022, the University celebrated its first Iftar.
 An Iftar is the meal that Muslims have to break the fast with each night during Ramadan.
 The Islamic Society invited a speaker from a mosque in Manchester to talk to them about Ramadan and then we arranged for a meal to be served at 8pm after sunset.

 Why is fasting so important?

 Fasting during Ramadan is one of the Five Pillars of Islam.
 It was obligated in the Qur’an and is expected that all able Muslims (those who are mature and in good health) should fast from sunrise to sunset each day during the month of Ramadan.

 During this time, fasting is more than just abstinence. it is a means of worship and for Muslims to feel a closer and deeper connection with Allah (SWT).
 Fasting allows each individual to understand what it means to go without and to learn patience with oneself and those around them, as well as compassion for those less fortunate.